imgeng/imageengine-gatsby/README.md

 }
 ```

-Assuming you configured your `Contentful` source `ie_distribution` with `https://some-ie.cdn.imgeng.in/` your returned `Contentful` assets would have a structure of:
+Assuming you configured your `Contentful` source `ie_delivery_address` with `https://some-ie.cdn.imgeng.in/` your returned `Contentful` assets would have a structure of:

 ```javascript
 {